ImFusionGmbH/public-demos/README.md

 ## Examples

+- **AnnotationHandle**: Explains how to add simple interactive handles to `GlPointBasedAnnotation` via a plugin.
 - **BrushStandaloneApplication**: Builds a standalone application with an interactive Brush tool for labeling image-data.
 - **Example2D3DRegistration**: Demonstrates how to use and customize the x-ray 2D/3D registration algorithm in an example plugin.
 - **ExampleAnatomyPlugin**: Shows how you can use the AnatomyPlugin to represent `AnatomicalStructures` and combine them in a `AnatomicalStructureCollection`.